 First, they had knowledge of their power; second, they had the courage to dare; and third, they had the faith to do.

-Another point on which the author of the article touched was an idea with which you are probably familiar.
-That idea is that vague and general goals are of not great value; rather, you should be somewhat specific about your goals.
-From the article,
+Vague and general goals are of not great value; rather, you should be specific about your goals.

-I have always encouraged people to embrace hard work, as that is the true “secret” of any success, regardless of what some infomercials and “gurus” will tell you.
-As my proof, I cite every successful person with whom I’ve spoken or whose biography I’ve read.
+Then embrace hard work, as that is the true “secret” of any success, regardless of what some infomercials and “gurus” will tell you.
+Just ask every successful person you know.

 28. Thought force is the most powerful means of obtaining knowledge, and if concentrated on any subject will solve the problem.
 Nothing is beyond the power of human comprehension, but in order to harness thought force and make it do your bidding, work is required.